MarkEdmondson1234/googleAuthR/README.md

 Feel free to add your own via email or a pull request if you have used googleAuthR to build something cool.

+## Example Shiny app

+An example shiny app with Google authentication is [deployed to shinyapps.io here](https://mark.shinyapps.io/googleAuthRexample/).
+It uses the example app that is available in `system.file("shiny","shiny-example.R", package="googleAuthR")`

 ## Thanks to:

 * Jenny Bryan and her work on the [googlesheets](https://github.com/jennybc/googlesheets) package that this work derives from.